Christian Walker Preview, Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.

-- The Mets' 4.46 team ERA ranks 19th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.45).

-- Quintana (2-5) takes the mound for the Mets in his 10th start of the season.
-He's put together a 3.00 ERA in 54 2/3 innings pitched, with 39 strikeouts.
+- Butto (0-2) takes the mound for the Mets in his fourth start of the season.
+He's put together a 3.86 ERA in 21 2/3 innings pitched, with 16 strikeouts.

-- In his last appearance on Tuesday, the left-hander threw seven innings against the Washington Nationals, giving up one earned run while surrendering four hits.
+- The righty last appeared on Wednesday against the Washington Nationals, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.

-- The 34-year-old has a 3.00 ERA and 6.5 strikeouts per nine innings in nine games this season, while giving up a batting average of .241 to opposing hitters.
+- The 25-year-old has an ERA of 3.86, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.